 She enjoys being a tax lawyer because there is a continuous intellectual challenge inherent in tax work.
 Ms. Kim says her most rewarding benefit is to be able to provide value to her clients’ businesses and individual circumstances — either by saving clients tax dollars or by resolving complex legal and financial problems for them.

 Ms. Kim says she discovered her penchant for tax law while in law school advocating for taxpayers at the Low Income Taxpayer Clinic during the day and taking tax classes at night.
 Ms. Kim received her B.S. in Physics from Ewha Womans University, Seoul; her J.D. (cum laude) from the University of the District of Columbia, David A. Clarke School of Law; and her LL.M. in Taxation from Georgetown University Law Center.
 She also holds an M.B.A. degree from the University of California at Riverside.
-After being professionally trained as an official translator-interpreter prior to law school, Ms. Kim had a unique experience translating for the Embassy of the Republic of Korea in Washington D.C.
+After being professionally trained as an official translator-interpreter prior to law school, Ms. Kim had a unique experience working at the Embassy of the Republic of Korea in Washington, D.C.